microsoft/Microsoft-365-Defender-Hunting-Queries/Exfiltration/OAuth Apps accessing user mail via Graph [Solorigate].md

-# OAuth Applications accessing user mail via Graph [Solorigate]
+# OAuth Apps accessing user mail via Graph [Solorigate]

 Review all OAuth Applications accessing user mail via Graph.
 This could return a significant number of results depending on how many applications are deployed in the environment.